Tina-lel/shitchat/README.md

 to chat press ctrl+c wich will open the "newmsg" box, enter "!exit", to exit

 if you did not exit via !exit in the message box, run ./chat umount, to unmount the sftp share

+Commands:
+-

+chat: the main chat
+mount: mounts the SFTP share
+umount: unmounts the SFTP share
+help: displays the help message
+readme: displays this file